thistletech/esp32-devenvs/README.md

   Inside the container,

-  - For MCUBoot and secure boot development
+  - For MCUboot and secure boot development
     - Use `/home/esp/mcuboot`.
     - Remember to set up the ESP-IDF environment by sourcing `export.sh`